jawigs/clojure-swing-graphic-fun/README.md

 Files:

 1. **csgf-mouse-events.clj** - Demonstrates drawing on a JPanel and responding to mouse events.
-Concept is very loosely based on this [Java tutorial](http://docs.oracle.com/javase/tutorial/uiswing/painting/index.html but in Clojure) with some ideas borrowed from this [Tetris implementation in Clojure](https://gist.github.com/alexander-yakushev/1207703)
+Concept is loosely based on this [custom painting Java Swing tutorial](http://docs.oracle.com/javase/tutorial/uiswing/painting/index.html) with some ideas borrowed from this [Tetris implementation in Clojure](https://gist.github.com/alexander-yakushev/1207703)